verbio-technologies/python-verbio-speech-center/README.md

 ASR based on Transformer DNNs, with multilingual and unsupervised information.

+## Installation and test

+Installation separed in three parts: testing, using the server, using the client.

+### Client installation

+This installation assumes you are working on python 3.9.

+pip install -r requirements.client.txt

+PYTHONPATH=/asr4/ python bin/client.py --host 192.168.2.4:50051 -a <path to your file>.wav

 ## Formatting & Linting

 As a general note, you should always apply proper formatting and linting before pushing a commit.
 To do so, please run the following: